Z3rio/zerio-cardealer-imagecreator/README.md

 This is an image creator for my paid script "zerio-cardealer"

-The original script was created by renzuzu (github.com/renzuzu/vImageCreator)

-Although it has been heavily modified to fit my own script (zerio-cardealer)
+The original script was created by renzuzu (github.com/renzuzu/vImageCreator)<br>Although it has been heavily modified to fit my own script (zerio-cardealer)